Bogatyr, Kursk Oblast

 Bogatyr (Богатырь) is a rural locality (a khutor) in Belyayevsky Selsoviet Rural Settlement, Konyshyovsky District, Kursk Oblast, Russia.

-Population:
+Population: about 20 (1981); 10 (1935-1941).
+In 2002, all the residents were Russians.

 Geography

 The khutor is located in the Vandarets River basin (a left tributary of the Svapa River), 43 km from the Russia–Ukraine border, 80 km north-west of Kursk, 17 km north-west of the district center – the urban-type settlement Konyshyovka, 4.5 km from the selsoviet center – Belyayevo.